astertaylor/SAMUS/README.md

 >> **3ball?.xml**: xml file containing the mesh, which has undergone ? refinements by splitting.
 >>
 > ### testing
+> Folder containing scripts for testing `SAMUS` and the discretizations it uses.
 >> **\_\_init\_\_.py**: Initializing file for the subpackage. \
 >> \
 >> **example\_traj.csv**: csv file with simple, short trajectory information, for use in validations. \